ziap/ziap.github.io/content/blog/polymorphism/index.md

 this approach is reduced type safety.
 There's nothing preventing you from accessing the radius of a square.
 If you know your union, then it's fine.
 But mistakes can happen, and this is one place where you can mess up.
-Now `Shape` is an actual class, its instances *are* shapes and not pointers pointing to the actual shape.
-This effectively removes one level of indirection, so all shapes can be in the same contiguous memory region.
+Now `Shape` is an actual class, with a well-defined, static memory layout.
+So its instances *are* shapes, and not pointers pointing to the actual shape.
+This effectively removes one level of indirection, and all shapes can be stored in the same contiguous memory region.

 ```c++
 double total_area(std::span<Shape> shapes) {